Path

 1. GHG emissions here refer to insurers’ and reinsurers’ Scope 1, 2 and 3 emissions.
 Insurers’ and reinsurers’ Scope 3 emissions should include their customers’ Scope 1 and 2 and Scope 3 emissions, where significant, and where data allows.

-Globally, Zurich engages with the companies in which we invest on sustainability and climate change.
+Globally, Zurich engages with the companies we invest in on matters of sustainability and climate change.
 In addition, we drive a top-down climate engagement campaign for net-zero target setting, and consider climate change in voting actions.

 Zurich uses Post-Event Review Capability (PERC) methodology to conduct research and independent reviews of natural catastrophes to identify best practice and opportunities for improvement.
 In 2021, Zurich Australia released a PERC report about the 2018/19 Tasmanian bushfires.